Money

 Church 14-26 has no building incurring overheads for weekly rental or insurance, utilities, maintenance and perhaps mortgage, necessitating bank accounts, a constitution (more law), committees and time.
 These things drain resources from the gospel, often for a building that is used for only a few hours each week (whereas a home is in use 24 hours a day).
 When running a building, there must be continuing conformity to an increasing number of planning regulations.
 Charitable status – upon which rests rate relief and gift aid – will depend on conformity to the government’s view of social relations.
 Accidents and vandalism raise insurance premiums and are disruptive.
 Once you have a building, you have regular gatherings of too many Christians for each person to be involved individually as in 1 Corinthians 14:26.
 You then have to have liturgy, or at least an order of service.
 Each faction (social class, race etc) huddles together.
 If you make more converts – as you surely intend – they cannot all meet at once in the building, which was its point.
 The New Testament has much to say about where the kingdom of God can be found, and it says nothing about eloquent liturgy or great buildings.
 God quit the building business when he moved out of the Temple into the hearts of believers, 2000 years ago (Acts 17:24).
 No congregation in the New Testament is stated to own a building, and scripture never applies the word for church (ekklesia) to a physical building.
 Church buildings can easily become subtle idols.

 Where a church puts money shows where its heart is (Matthew 6:21).
-A church 14-26 might support an apostolos working in the same country or elsewhere, and might take a collection for the relief of distressed or persecuted Christians whom they do not know personally.
+A church 14-26 might support an apostolos working in the same country or elsewhere, or help the local deserving poor (nonbelievers); and might take a collection for the relief of distressed or persecuted Christians whom they do not know personally.
 An apostolos who is invited to a church as a spiritual consultant should be supported during his visit.
 (As an itinerant, he can more easily speak words that might offend individuals needing correction.)
 Although Church 14-26 has no ‘pastor’ expecting to be paid by his congregation, any Elder who it is decided will devote himself to church matters, provided that he would otherwise work to support himself, should be compensated (1 Timothy 5:17).
 In places where persecution exists or is imminent, this arrangement should not come to the attention of the authorities.
 As the congregation as a whole would support him, the decision is for the whole congregation.
 Anybody in a church 14-26 who is in immediate financial distress should receive help.

 Decisions should be talked and prayed over until a broad consensus is reached.
 If a closely divided issue is instead put to a vote, significant dissent is likely to occur afterwards.